ahmad-56/AdventOfCode/README.md

 I have made a separate section for the [folder structure](#-structure-of-folders), however I would just like to explain it a bit here as well.
-For each day there is an input which I store in a `.py` file (although now I am planning to use file handling with `.txt` files instead).
-Then I solve the example solution in a file named `exp.py`.
+For each day there is an input which for which I create a `.txt` file (although previously I used to store them in `.py` files).
+Then I solve the example solution to check if my reasoning and logic is correct.
+The sample code is saved in a file named `exp.py`.
 This step is very essential in my opinion as it helps me find my mistakes by debugging the smaller example input.
 However, as it is an example and may not contain all possible scenarios, it has its downsides too.
 Afterwards I implement the same solution on the main input.
+This file is therefore named after each part: `part1.py` / `part2.py`.

+This structure is further explained below.

+Moreover I have shared all my progress in the [progress](#-progress) section.
+Previosuly I had to manually change the progress and update it whenever I solved a new probelm.
+However, now I use a python program which inputs the user the date and puzzle solved and automatically updates the `README` file.

 ---